yairm210/Unciv/README.md

 Considering how long it took to get this far, no.

+## World wrap?

+I've tried this with no success, if you figure out how to do this well PR it :)

 ## Is there a desktop version?

 Yes!
 Windows and Linux versions are available at [itch.io](https://yairm210.itch.io/unciv), and if you're using the Itch app, your game will stay up-to-date - and we release pretty frequently so that's an issue ;)